How to Be Submissive in a Relationship: 21 Practical Ways

 18. Be grateful

-Another easy way to understand how to be submissive in your relationship is always to be grateful to your partner.
+Another easy way to understand how to be submissive in your relationship is to always be grateful to your partner.

 A grateful heart will give you a good life, and that’s true.
 Focus on this person’s positive traits, efforts, and love.